CO1404-Introduction-to-Programming/CO1404-Semester-1/Week 1 Lab/CO1404 Week 1 Lab.md

 **Tips: **

 - In **Microsoft Windows** you can double click the application to run it like any other program.
-- **Quick Bonus** - To change the icon for the application: select the project in the Solution Explorer, right click, Properties, change icon at bottom of “Application” tab (use the .ico file provided with this week’s material on the module webpage).
+- To change the icon for the application: select the project in the Solution Explorer, right click, Properties, change icon at bottom of “Application” tab (use the .ico file provided with this week’s material on the module webpage).
 Changing the icons only affects the executable when you run it from Windows, not when running from within Visual Studio.
 Try it now, it will change what you see in the task bar and in the top left of the console window.